-Although at present the Board of Directors has no other plans to issue the additional shares of common stock, it desires to have the shares available to provide additional flexibility to use its capital stock for business and financial purposes in the future.
+The Board of Directors has no other plans to issue the additional shares of common stock.
+The Board desires to have the shares available to provide additional flexibility to use its capital stock for business and financial purposes in the future.
 The additional shares may be used for various purposes without further stockholder approval.
 These purposes may include: raising capital; providing equity incentives to employees, officers or directors; establishing strategic relationships with other companies; expanding the Company's business or product lines through the acquisition of other businesses or products; and other purposes.